-Bob: Yeah, one, one… And one of the biggest problems is, is that, that because in English we use the, the word one to mean multiple things.
-In this case, to assume it means the number one, we’re set up to fail.
+Bob: And one of the biggest problems is that- that, because in English we use the- the word one to mean multiple things.
+In this case, to th- to assume it means the number one, we’re set up to fail.
 We can’t become the same as one with our spouse.
-Oneness scripturally is meant to be unity.
+Oneness, scripturally, is meant to be unity.
 Oneness in spirit and purpose, not the same.

 John: Fundamentally different.

-Bob: So, vacations were a common problem for us, because my idea of the perfect vacation is hanging out on the beach, doing as close to nothing as I possibly can.
-Jenni is a pedal to the metal kind of gal.
+Bob: So, vacations were a common problem for us because my idea of the perfect vacation is hanging out on the beach doing as close to nothing as I possibly can. (laughing) Jenny is a pedal-to-the-metal kinda girl.

 Jim: See everything, do everything.

 Bob: Everything.
-Okay, we… Before we go on a trip, we have to go get the AAA guide and, and, and see where all the gyms are between point A and point B, ’cause the more we can do in that amount of time, the better.
+Okay, we… Before we go on a trip we have to go get the AAA guide (laughing) and- and- and see where all the gems are between point A and point B, ’cause the more we can do in that amount of time the better.
 So, I-

-We, we had a road trip for three weeks.
-It was day on, day off, day on, day off.
-The day on, we packed as much in as we possibly can.
-The day off, we just chilled.
-And what we found that was so fascinating is that both of us can overdo our part to an extreme.
-And I can actually under-do to the point of boredom and she can overdo to the point of exhaustion.
+Bob: Yeah.
+I- I end up at a vaca-… At the end of a vacation feeling like I need a vacation from the vacation.
+I’m so exhausted, and Jenny goes stir-crazy doing it my way.
+So we were trying to figure out a way to resolve this and we prayerfully found a solution.
+Let’s try this.
+And what we decided to do, and this is just one way to work through things, but it’s where our differences became a blessing, we decided to try on a trip to Yellowstone and Grand Teton.
+We- we had a road trip for three weeks.
+It was day on, day off.
+Day on, day off.
+The day on, we packed as much in as we possibly can. (laughing) The day off, we just chilled.
+And what we found, what was fascinating is that both of us can overdo our part to an extreme.
+And I can actually underdo to the point of boredom, and she can overdo to the point of exhaustion.
 This turned out to be the best vacation we’ve ever had.
-And we, we both ended up refreshed and excited.
+And we- we both ended up refreshed and excited.
 It was fabulous.

 Jim: All you need is love.

-Bob: … at that point.
-That’s the end of their marriage, ’cause the love is gone.
+Bob: At that point.
+That’s the end of their marriage ’cause the love has gone.

 Bob: … at that point.